Polesia: Wilderness without borders

 Areas of work

-This project is a large one, and BTO is contributing in several areas.
+This project is a large one, and BTO has contributed in several areas.

-From April to September this year we have been deploying acoustic monitors throughout Polesia.
+From April to September 2021 we deployed acoustic monitors throughout Polesia.
 These devices, record animal sounds from one hour before dusk to one hour after dawn.
-With these recordings we will map areas of particularly high or unique biodiversity informing priority areas to focus conservation efforts in Polesia.
+With these recordings we mapped areas of particularly high or unique biodiversity informing priority areas to focus conservation efforts in Polesia.
 This work will benefit from current BTO work automating the identification of species in recordings.
 So far, we have almost finished a classifier for bats and we hope to develop them for birds and small mammals too.